maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/11 - Configure RESPOND Node.md

 *Figure 147 - RESPOND: Malcolm User Account Management*

-### Create Sensor Account (only if deploying remote sensors)
+### 11.3.6 - Create Sensor Account (only if deploying remote sensors)

-      1. In a browser, navigate to the Malcolm User Account Management page on your RESPOND node using HTTPS (e.g. https://kali-eminence.kali.purple/auth).
-Log in with the credentials you created during the Malcolm configuration.
+1. **In a browser, navigate to the Malcolm User Account Management page on your RESPOND node using HTTPS (e.g. https://kali-eminence.kali.purple/auth).
+Log in with the credentials you created during the Malcolm configuration.**

-      2. Create user accounts for any sensors to authenticate with the RESPOND node.
-You can create one per sensor, or one for all sensors.
+2. **Create user accounts for any sensors to authenticate with the RESPOND node.
+You can create one per sensor, or one for all sensors.**

-      3. When complete, log out of the application.
+3. **When complete, log out of the application.**

 ---
 <div align="center">